MTD2A/.github/profile/README.md

 <br/>

 ## MTD2A main repository
-[MTD2A/MTD2A](https://github.com/MTD2A/MTD2A) is part of the official Arduino library, and can be downloaded directly from the **Arduino IDE** (Integrated Development Environment) via the [Library Manager](https://github.com/MTD2A/MTD2A/blob/main/image/Arduino-IDE-MTD2A-library-examples.png)).
+[MTD2A/MTD2A](https://github.com/MTD2A/MTD2A) is part of the official [Arduino library](https://docs.arduino.cc/libraries/), and can be downloaded directly from the **Arduino IDE** (Integrated Development Environment) via the [Library Manager](https://github.com/MTD2A/MTD2A/blob/main/image/Arduino-IDE-MTD2A-library-examples.png).
 12 use case [examples](https://github.com/MTD2A/MTD2A/tree/main/examples#readme) have been prepared.
 <br/>

 ### links to interesting websites about Arduino, trains and electronics